Andrii Pilshchykov: Early life

 Born in Kharkiv, Pilshchykov spent his school years at the Gymnasium No. 116.
 As a teenager, Pilshchykov was interested in aviation and often visited local airfields.

 On 24 May 2008, Pilshchykov uploaded his first aircraft spotting photo to Ukrainian Spotter's Site with a comment: “Sorry for quality - there was nothing but a mobile phone at hand:(”.
 Until 26 September 2020, he contributed 705 photos from all around Ukraine and other countries he visited and accelerated aircraft spotting movement in Kharkivshyna.
 Since 2011, Andrii has been listed on Ukrainian Spotter's Site as a content editor and one of the forum admins.

 Pilshchykov took to the sky for the first time on Lilienthal X-32-912 Bekas ultralight aircraft with a pilot of Ukrainian community organization the "Civil Air Patrol" (Kharkiv).

 Pilot training

-In 2011, Pilshchykov enrolled in Ivan Kozhedub National Air Force University, graduating in 2018.
+In 2011, Pilshchykov enrolled in Ivan Kozhedub National University of the Air Force, graduating in 2018.
 While a cadet, Pilshchykov taught classes and organized field trips for the "Civil Air Patrol".

 On 16–29 July 2011, Pilshchykov took part in a multinational exercise the "Safe Skies 2011" at Myrhorod Air Base, where he for the first time saw F-16s.

 On 19 April 2016, Pilshchykov made his first solo flight in a MiG-29 fighter jet after a five-year training program.
 On 8–19 October 2018, Pilshchykov took part in the international exercise Clear Sky 2018 at the Starokostiantyniv Air Base.